• Accessibility

 In Nassau County:

-• 80% change and peak at Mill Pond Park in Wantagh with peak and past peak seasonal colors on trees surrounding the lake, with some leaf droppage.
+• 100% change at Mill Pond Park in Wantagh with some remaining past peak brown leaves on trees surrounding the lake, and many bare trees.

 In Suffolk County: